 Personally, I love using Pixlr because it’s free, online (no need to download and install anything), and great for beginners!

 With a bit of trial and error, you will get the hang of it pretty quickly and your kids will have really cool tickets to remind them of some great family moments.

 If you’re short on time and can’t design your own, you can Google and find some free movie ticket printables to use.

 One of my favorite movie night ideas is to give your living room a fun (but still reversible!) makeover to make the night even more memorable.
 We usually blow up our air mattresses, place them on the floor, and cover them either with old blankets or bed sheets.

-In any case, I try and avoid the couch for one reason only – our kids are still quite clumsy and if they end up spilling their drink, it’s not as big of a deal.
+In any case, I try and avoid the couch for one reason only – our kids are still quite clumsy and if they end up spilling their drink, it’s not as big of a deal on an air mattress.
 Plus, it’s much easier to get rid of any runaway popcorn or chips!

 We also like to get all of the cushions out and arrange them on the mattresses so that everyone can lean back and get a comfy seat.